Composability is currently an Early Access Feature in Alpha status.

 Required changes

-We now show how the house owner and the painter can avoid need for out-of-band coordination when entering in paint agreements.
+We now show how the house owner and the painter can avoid the need for out-of-band coordination when entering into paint agreements.
 The goal is to reuse the existing infrastructure for managing IOUs and paint agreements as much as possible.
 The following changes are needed:

 ../../_images/paint-fence-with-transfer-house-owner.svg